domsson/falcon/README.md

 clicked on one of the floor buttons, when an elevator cab has arrived at its destination, when a doorway's doors have finished opening/ closing, etc.

+#### `action`

+	> action [action-type] [action-parameters]

+*(SUBJECT TO CHANGE)* Instructs a component to perform a certain `action-type`:

+- `goto [floor]`: Request a cab to travel to the given floor/ landing
+- `mode [mode]`: Request a component to switch to a specific mode of operation
+- `halt`: Request a cab to halt entirely
+- `open`: Request a cab/ doorway to open its doors (or equivalent)
+- `close`: Request a cab/ doorway to close its doors (or equivalent)

+## Outstanding design decisions

+Most importantly, I'm undecided if we should have 'smart' or 'dumb' components:

+In the first case (_smart_ components), the controller would simply forward most events that it learns about to the other components.
+Those could then decide upon whether and how to react to such an event.
+Example: a `cab` arriving on a floor sends an `event` to the controller, the controller forwards it to all other components.
+A `call_button` on that floor could then decide to stop indicating.
+Another example would be a cab opening its doors automatically on arrival on a floor, instead of waiting for a seperate instruction to do so.
+This could lead to "badly behaving" components if components don't react to certain events correctly - for example, if the system is emergency mode because of a fire, maybe cabs should keep their doors closed on affected floors.
+Essentially, this means that components need to have more knowledge of the state of the system; this "shared" state would need to be kept consistent across the controller and all components.

+In the second case (_dumb_ components), components will not do anything unless specifically instructed to do so by the controller.
+This means a lot more work, but also more fine-grained control for the controller.
+It also means a very clear separation of concerns and that the system's state would be held only in the controller.
+Components would not make any assumptions at all and only do precisely what they are asked to do.
+Performance-wise, it would keep the multiple comoponent scripts smaller, while the single controller script would be bigger.
+On the other hand, much more communication between components and controller will be needed, which could introduce lag.

+The decision is important for the design of the `event` and `action` commands.

 ## Things to look out for